koriroys/pakyow-docs/docs/routing/_overview.md

       p 'got it'
     end

-    # sending a GET request to '/' prints 'got it'
+    # sending a GET request to '/' prints 'got it' to the log

 Defining routes for the other supported HTTP methods is just as easy: